alexanderenrique/alexanderenrique.github.io/coding/Nano-Chatbot.md

 ## Progress Log
+### 07/22/2025
+- further broadend the metadata, removed the Operating instruction tag and am just calling thinfgs "guides" there is too much overlap in the documents
+- Also not sure about "Procedure" vs "Guide",
+- Added document logging so we can see what we've processed so far

 ### 07/21/2025
 - Updated the metadate fields to be broader, more applicable to other groups
 - implemented a hybrid pydantic/yaml approach so you only need to choose the metadata values in the yaml file